|Attendance||UCAS code/apply||Year of entry|

 Year 1 gives context to the discipline of estate management.
 You will study the valuation and appraisal of assets, building technology and the legal and economic principles governing real estate.
-You will take a field trip to a major city.
+You will take your first field trip to a major city.
 A recent trip to the City of London where 122 Leadenhall St (The Cheese Grater), a building from renowned architect Richard Rogers was visited.
-This was embedded in a real case scenario move of an HQ into a prominent EC3 building and the City of London Model (Marketing Suite).
+This was embedded in a real case scenario move of an HQ into a prominent EC3 building.
+Students also visited the City of London Model (Marketing Suite).

 Year 2 extends your knowledge of valuation across different contexts.
 You will study the law of landlord and tenant, the UK planning system, and commercial real estate management principles.
 You will also take a short (normally residential) field trip to a major city.
-Recent trips include Dublin and Cardiff.
+Recent trips include Dublin culminating in a group development project.

 Please note that this is an indicative list of modules and is not intended as a definitive list.
 Those listed here may also be a mixture of core and optional modules.